kovshenin/sail/README.md

 You can run deploy with the `--dry-run` flag to get a list of file changes, which will be written to the production server during the deploy.

+You can add pre-deploy hooks to your Sail project.
+These are useful to run PHP linter, PHPCS and other tools prior to deploying to production.
+Here's a [quick guide](https://sailed.io/kb/pre-deploy-phpcs/) using a simple pre-deploy hook to lint PHP files and run them through the WordPress Coding Standards check.

+You can learn more about [deploying with Sail CLI here](https://sailed.io/kb/deploy/).

 ### Rolling Back